By Kara-Leah Grant

 Plus – yes, there’s more – once Kundalini is awakened, it’s likely that your life will conspire to create situations where you get to work through your karma at an accelerated rate.
 This is an article (or book!) all on it’s lonesome.

-How do I make sense of a Kundalini Awakening?
+How do I Integrate my Kundalini Awakening?

 A Kundalini Awakening is a process of purification of our bodies and psyches so that we’re strong enough to embody the Divine in this life.